 - A health check endpoint that verifies the status of different components across the entire system

 Unlike the common code, app code cannot simply be copied from one codebase to another.
 But the parts that reference the domain code can be built in a configurable way that is easy to swap out for other domains.

 Tying it all together

 A codebase for a restaurant SaaS application might look something like:

-app/ authentication entity-lookup gql-server http-server-entry cli-entry domain/ reservations menu orders seating-layout users tenants system/ durable-event revision-history system-bots common/ db-client metrics-client s3-client string-util
+app/ authentication entity-lookup gql-server http-server-entry cli-entry domain/ reservations menu orders seating-layout users tenants system/ durable-event revision-history system-bots gateway/ db-client metrics-client s3-client common/ string-util